Noise For Now

-Noise For Now (stylized as NOISE FOR NOW) is a non-profit organization based in Santa Fe, New Mexico, focused on health care, reproductive justice and women's rights advocacy.
-The organization, co-founded in 2017 by Amelia Bauer and Samantha Kirby Yoh, works with prominent entertainers to raise awareness and financial support for these causes, and for specific health care providers, funds and education programs.
+Noise for Now (stylized as NOISE FOR NOW) is a nonprofit organization based in Santa Fe, New Mexico, focused on health care, reproductive justice, and women's rights advocacy.
+The organization, co-founded in 2017 by Amelia Bauer and Samantha Kirby Yoh, works with prominent entertainers to raise awareness and financial support for these causes, as well as for specific health care providers, funds, and education programs.

 Projects

 Benefit concerts

-In 2017 and 2018, NOISE FOR NOW staged several benefit concerts, featuring the musical acts Grizzly Bear, St. Vincent, TV on the Radio, Bon Iver and Andrew Bird.
+In 2017 and 2018, NOISE FOR NOW staged several benefit concerts, featuring the musical acts Grizzly Bear, St. Vincent, TV on the Radio, Bon Iver, and Andrew Bird.
 In 2022, musician Daniel Rossen performed a live show in Santa Fe, New Mexico, to benefit New Mexico abortion funds.
 In 2023, NOISE FOR NOW staged a series of three concerts with Ground Control Touring in New York, Chicago, and Los Angeles to raise money for local abortion funds.

 NFN x Seeding Sovereignty Campaign

 In 2020, NOISE FOR NOW launched a campaign designed to help mitigate the impact the COVID-19 pandemic has had on Indigenous communities in the United States, through the sale of masks and bandanas.
-The campaign enabled mask purchasers to simultaneously donate a mask to the Indigenous Impact Community Care Initiative, and a portion of the proceeds also went to the organizations Indigenous Women Rising and the Mariposa Fund for the purposes of facilitating abortion access among Indigenous and undocumented people.
+The campaign allowed mask purchasers to donate a mask simultaneously to the Indigenous Impact Community Care Initiative, and a portion of the proceeds also went to the organizations Indigenous Women Rising and the Mariposa Fund for the purposes of facilitating abortion access among Indigenous and undocumented people.
 NOISE FOR NOW worked with artists and musical acts such as Kim Gordon, Grizzly Bear, Fiona Apple and Cat Power to drive awareness and participation.